 - Nicola Phillips, ‘Adverse Incorporation and Unfree Labour in the Global Economy: Comparative Perspectives from Brazil and India’, Economy and Society, 42:2, 2013, pp. 171-96.

 - Nicola Phillips (ed.), Migration in the Global Political Economy, Lynne Rienner, International Political Economy Yearbook series, 2011, vi + 338pp.

 - Nicola Phillips, ‘Informality, Global Production Networks and the Dynamics of “Adverse Incorporation”’, Global Networks 11:3, 2011, pp. 380-97.

 - Anthony Payne and Nicola Phillips, Development, Polity Press, 2010, viii + 211pp.

 - Nicola Phillips and Catherine E. Weaver (eds), International Political Economy: Debating the Past, Present and Future, Routledge, 2010, x + 261pp.

 - Nicola Phillips, ‘Migration as Development Strategy?
 The New Political Economy of Dispossession and Inequality in the Americas’, Review of International Political Economy 16:2, 2009, pp. 231-59.

 Nicola Phillips enthusiastically welcomes applications from prospective doctoral students interested in pursuing research in the area of global political economy and the political economy of development, particularly, but not exclusively, on questions associated with labour, migration, and poverty and inequality.
-She has previously supervised 10 students to the successful completion of their PhDs.
+She has previously supervised 13 students who have successfully completed their PhDs.